michelp/glaph/README.md

          .desc=GrB_DESC_T0);

 The "keyword arguments" are really the guts of a struct initializer that the macro is hiding from you.
 No worries, it all works out great.
+In fact, the C compiler knows that these structs are all statically initialized, and completely optimizes all of glaph away, exactly compiling the same assembly code that using the GraphBLAS API directly "by hand" would create.